oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 operands, and the `eq` and `ne` operators can be used with operands of a structured type.

+If at least one operand of an `eq`, `ne`, `lt`, `le`, `gt`, or `ge` operator is non-numeric and the operands have different types, the operator returns `null`.

+The rules for the Boolean operators `and`, `or`, and `not` assume Boolean operands.
+If an operand of a Boolean operator is not Boolean, the operator returns `null`.

 ##### <a name="Equals" href="#Equals">5.1.1.1.1 Equals</a>

-The `eq` operator returns true if the left operand is equal to the right operand, otherwise it returns false.
+The `eq` operator returns `true` if the left operand is equal to the right operand, otherwise it returns `false`.

-When applied to operands of entity types, the `eq` operator returns true if both operands represent the same entity, or both operands represent null.
+When applied to operands of entity types, the `eq` operator returns `true` if both operands represent the same entity, or both operands represent `null`.

-When applied to operands of complex types, the `eq` operator returns true if both operands have the same structure and same values, or both operands represent null.
+When applied to operands of complex types, the `eq` operator returns `true` if both operands have the same structure and same values, or both operands represent `null`.

-When applied to ordered collections, the `eq` operator returns true if both operands have the same cardinality and each member of the left operand is equal to the corresponding member of the right operand.
+When applied to ordered collections, the `eq` operator returns `true` if both operands have the same cardinality and each member of the left operand is equal to the corresponding member of the right operand.

-For services that support comparing unordered collections, the `eq` operator returns true if both operands are equal after applying the same ordering on both collections.
+For services that support comparing unordered collections, the `eq` operator returns `true` if both operands are equal after applying the same ordering on both collections.

 Each of the special values `null`, `-INF`, and `INF` is equal to itself,